bfanger/clock/Readme.md

 ### Lazy execution

-Work is deferred until the result is needed.
-This allows us to freely change individual properties of a layer without causing an updated texture per change.
+Allow work to be deferred until the result are needed.
+This allows freely changing individual properties of a layer without causing an updated texture for every change.

 The actual work is performed when a `Image(\*sdl.Renderer)` or `Compose(\*sdl.Renderer)` is called.
 The result of that work is cached, so drawing the next frame will be even faster.